arpost/learning-git-and-github/README.md

 Now your changes are stored locally on your hard drive.
 You can continue to stage and commit changes locally.
 However, you should frequently (ideally daily) share your changes with your team.
 You do that with the `push` command.
 Type `git push`, and then refresh your browser to see the changes to your README!

 ## Making changes to a team project
 So, you've decided to work with a team on a new project.
 One way to divide up work is for each of you to create a branch for your changes, called a feature branch.
 You work on your changes, committing and pushing your changes as you go.
 When your team decides that your changes are ready, you merge them into the main branch, typically called `main`.
+Some projects have more complicated branching schemes, but this one is useful as a starting point.

 To create a feature branch, type `git checkout -b <branch_name>`, substituting `<branch_name>` with the name of your branch.